 That might sound like a lot, but it does happen to be one of the most spectacular train rides in the world – certainly one of the most beautiful I’ve ever done.
 It crosses the Hardangervidda, Europe’s highest mountainous plateau, and the line reaches the dizzying heights of 1,222 metres above sea level.
 Naturally the views are spectacular!

 On the way, you have the option of hopping off at Myrdal, and taking the Flåm railway down to the village of Flåm, which is one of the world’s steepest railways.
 From Flåm you can do a fjord cruise and then re-join the train and continue your journey to Bergen.
-We did this also, and will be writing up our thoughts on that one soon.
-In a nutshell though – very much worth doing!
+We did this and thought it was very much worth doing!